Requires an LP360 Drone license.

 3. Click Next.

-2. The session will complete and ask you if you want to review the POSPac Report.
+, depending on the GNSS post processing engine used.
 This can be useful as a rapid check on the results.
 The Position Errors RMS section of the report can provide an accuracy assessment.
 The final Export Summary page can verify the output reference frame was set correctly for your project.

 3. Click Close to dismiss the dialog.